Molson Coors Brewing (TAP) Q3 2017 Results - Earnings Call Transcript

 Mark R. Hunter - Molson Coors Brewing Co.

 We didn't, Bryan, and I think if you're looking for comparisons or read-across from ourself against our biggest competitor, clearly, there was slightly different circumstances because our major breweries in the areas that were affected by hurricanes weren't really impacted in the same way.
-So, I mean clearly, there's been some impact, but we didn't call it as a material impact on our volume performance.
+So, I mean clearly, there's been some impact, but we didn't call it out as a material impact on our volume performance.

 Bryan D. Spillane - Bank of America-Merrill Lynch

 Okay.
-And there's no ongoing effect at this point, you're back to normal service levels in Florida, and I guess Puerto Rico would be the one area where that's not the case, but for the most part, you're back to normal service levels.
+And there's no ongoing effect at this point, you're back to normal service levels in Florida.
+And I guess Puerto Rico would be the one area where that's not the case, but, for the most part, you're back to normal service levels.

 Mark R. Hunter - Molson Coors Brewing Co.

 Yeah.
-I mean, Puerto Rico, as you say, and some of the other Caribbean islands, which are important markets for us, are struggling to get back on their feet and that's going to be kind of a longer path back to normality there.
+I mean, Puerto Rico, as you say, and some of the other Caribbean islands, which are important markets for us, are struggling to get back on their feet.
+And that's going to be kind of a longer path back to normality there.
 I think it's fair to say in the U.S., our distributors are working very hard to get back to normal service.

 Gavin, I don't know whether you'd want to offer any color on that one?